 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.

-The Town reports deferred outflows and inflows of resources related to pensions in the governmentwide statements for differences between expected and actual experience, changes in assumptions, and net difference between projected and actual earnings on plan investments.
+The Town reports deferred outflows and inflows of resources related to pensions in the government-wide statements for differences between expected and actual experience, changes in assumptions, and net difference between projected and actual earnings on plan investments.
 The deferred outflow or inflow related to differences between expected and actual experience and changes in will be amortized over the average remaining service life of all plan members.
 The deferred outflow or inflow related to the net difference between projected and actual earnings on plan investments will be amortized over a five-year period.